mroavi/vim-tomux/README.md

 xnoremap <silent> id :<c-u>normal! ggVG<cr>
 ```

-Now you can type `sid` to send the entire buffer.
+Now you can type <kbd>s</kbd><kbd>i</kbd><kbd>d</kbd> to send the entire
+buffer.

 Clipboard
 ---------

-Sending code to a REPL is a common use case of tomux.
-By default, tomux uses an
+Sending code to a REPL is a common use case of *tomux*.
+By default, *tomux*
-intermediary file to communicate with tmux.
-One of the drawbacks of using this
+uses an intermediary file to communicate with tmux.
+One of the drawbacks of
-approach is that every character sent is echoed in the REPL, which can be
+using this approach is that every character sent is echoed in the REPL, which
-annoying if you are sending large chunks of code.
+can be annoying if you are sending large chunks of code.

-To solve this, tomux provides an option to communicate over the clipboard
+To solve this, *tomux* provides an option to communicate over the clipboard
 instead.
 Several programming languages provide a method to run the contents of
 the clipboard in the REPL.
 To enable this option, assign a string to
 `b:tomux_clipboard_paste`.
 This string should be the method that pastes and